 Producer for The Writers’ Room

 We are a week into rehearsals with two open rehearsals under our belts!
-Passholders who attended our first rehearsal, Thursday evening June 20th, saw design presentations in which we learned about the inspiration behind the set, light, sound, and costume designs.
+Passholders who attended our first rehearsal, generic Thursday evening June 20th, saw design presentations in which we learned about the inspiration behind the set, light, sound, and costume designs.

 Chris Haig, set designer, has designed a set that takes the realistic front of a house and abstracts it by using a collage of found materials to represent set pieces like the magnolia tree and the grass.